 - True Blue Therapy, Brandon FL

 What occupational therapy services do you offer at Treeline Enrichment?

-At Treeline Enrichment, we help kids become more coordinated & connected in the real world and alongside peers for authentic interactions!
-I heard parents saying:
+At Treeline Enrichment, we help kids become more coordinated & connected in the real world.
+We heard parents saying:

 - My child is doing great in therapy but falls apart on the playground.

 - How can I help my child make friends?

 - This clinic is awesome, but what can I do at home?
 I don’t have all this equipment.